BenSchr/Twitterstream-Sentiment-Analysis/README.md

 ssc.awaitTermination()
 ```

-Inside the *process()* function we process the tweets and for every tweet we call the *dosentiment()* function othergiving the the text of the tweet.
+Inside the *process()* function we process the tweets and for every tweet we call the *dosentiment()* function othergiving the text of the tweet.
 The result of this function will added to the data as column "sentiment".

 ```python
 udf_func = udf(lambda x: dosentiment(x),returnType=StringType())